DylanPollock/Monkey_Head_Project/README.md

 🧠 Monkey Head Project

-Key Components: AI/OS "GenCore", Prototype Robotic Shell "Huey", Custom Governance System "Cloud Pyramid"
+Key Components

+AI/OS "GenCore": The foundational adaptive AI operating system designed for flexibility and security.

+Prototype Robotic Shell "Huey": A robotic shell that serves as the physical embodiment of our AI technologies.

+Custom Governance System "Cloud Pyramid": A unique governance structure that manages resource allocation, decision-making, and system integrity, ensuring both AI and human counterpart contributions are harmonized.

 Thesis